Yangxin666/GMV/README.md

 We provide the datasets (in *Datasets* folder) and pre-trained GNNs models (in *Pre_Trained_GNNs* folder) used in our experiments for users to validate our proposed methods located Datasets folder.

 ## Prerequisites
-Our code is based on Python3 (>= 3.11).
-The major libraries are listed as follows:
+Our code is based on Python 3 (>= 3.12).
+The major libraries and their version requirements are listed as follows for reference:
 * NumPy (>= 2.3.4)
 * Pandas (>= 2.3.2)
 * PyTorch (“torch”) (>= 2.9.0)